barravince/slackware/README.md

 Examples : Say for example one wants to install the "gnustep-make" package, the relevant SlackBuild page would be : https://slackbuilds.org/repository/15.0/development/gnustep-make/ .

-Therefore at the user prompt when using this software the user will follow this procedure:
+Therefore at the user prompt when running this software the user will follow this procedure:

       Please type the name of the package you want to build and install: gnustep-make Please type the link of the SlackBuild archive: https://slackbuilds.org/slackbuilds/15.0/development/gnustep-make.tar.gz